yasimba/ParkingManagementSystem/README.md

 - [ ] L-wing rooftop solar system (PLC knowledge helpful).
 - [ ] Rover.
 - [ ] Webcam OCR with tesseract.
+- [ ] Choose your own to be approved.